Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 Now, the request finally gets to the application server.
 This TCP session is accepted by the application server and the headers are read into memory.
 The path is read by the application server and the correct handler is chosen.
-The HTML for the front page of christine.website is rendered and written to the TCP session and travels to the load balancer, gets encrypted with TLS, the encrypted HTML gets sent back over the internet to your browser and then your browser decrypts it and starts to parse and display the website.
+The HTML for the front page of xeiaso.net is rendered and written to the TCP session and travels to the load balancer, gets encrypted with TLS, the encrypted HTML gets sent back over the internet to your browser and then your browser decrypts it and starts to parse and display the website.
 The browser will run